Sinhika/SimpleOres2/README.md

     - tantalum: granitic intrusions, placer deposits
  * Adamantium (old: size 4, count 4, height 1-20)
  * Onyx (old: size 4, count 5, height 8-64 Nether)
+ * Ore distribution is controlled by datapacks.
+Never in the config file again.

 TO-DO
 -----
-* update or move the SimpleOres, etc. wiki - in progress.
+ * port to 1.21.1
-* <s>Move SimpleOres Aesthetics items from Aesthetics to Simple Ores (in progress).</s>
+ * added SimpleOres items to villager, trader trade menus.
-* <s>Add Stonecutter recipes where necessary.</s>
-* <s>add slabs for metal blocks and brick blocks.</s>
+ * Implement graphical configuration from the menu...when Forge re-implements it.
+ * add random chance for injected loot, instead of 100% guaranteed.
+ * what are trims?
+Add them.
+ * Moar buckets!
+ * Make material stats fully configurable again, using STARTUP configs.
  * add textures and ore generation for onyx ore in magma block, basalt, other nether blocks?
 (Blackstone onyx ore is just sadistic).
-* fix copper buckets vis-a-vis fluids.
-When I make sense out of fluid containers.
-* added SimpleOres items to villager, trader trade menus.
-* Implement graphical configuration from the menu...when Forge re-implements it.
-* <s>add random chance for injected loot, instead of 100% guaranteed.</s>
-* <s>add dusts for all ores.</s>
-* <s>add support for Silent's Mechanisms: Crusher</s>
-* <s>add support for Silent Gear</s>
+ * update or move the SimpleOres, etc. wiki - in progress.

 License